 In addition to forum discussions, both instructors will be available for one-on-one video chats during virtual office hours and every other week there will be an optional live chat on Google Hangouts.

 The class takes place in an online forum or web space that is designed for accessibility.
 In addition, lessons and instructor essays are all available through Google Drive.
 Some class material will be in the form of video lectures.
 Each has closed captions and a text transcript is available for all.
-Weekly chats and Office Hours take place via Google Hangout (text or video chat, depending on student needs).
+Live chats and Office Hours take place via Google Hangout (text or video chat, depending on student needs).
 The class mailing list will be through Google Groups.
 All of these services are accessible to students using screen readers.

 During registration we will ask about your accessibility needs.
 If you have questions about potential needs, or if there are any other ways we can make a class accessible for you, please contact us before registering and we’ll answer within 24 hours.